 Mobile

-If you swipe down, you'll see details about how much bandwidth and energy you have available and how much TRX you have frozen for bandwidth and energy.
+If you swipe down, you'll see details about the bandwidth and energy you have available in your wallet, and how much TRX you have frozen for those resources.

-Available: The amount of bandwidth/energy you currently have and can use.
+Available: The amount of bandwidth or energy you currently have available to use.

-Total: The maximum amount of bandwidth/energy you are eligible for.
-The more you freeze the more resources you can get.
-Spent resources will gradually recover within 24 hours.
+Total: The maximum amount of bandwidth or energy you are eligible for.
+Freezing more TRX increases the amount of resources you can receive.
+Spent resources gradually recover within 24 hours.

-Frozen: The amount of TRX you have frozen for that specific resource.
+Frozen: The amount of TRX you have frozen to generate that specific resource.

 Desktop